Daniel-Mietchen/contentmine.github.io/osx.md

 To quote the NVM instructions:

 > On OSX, if you get `nvm: command not found` after running the install script, your system may not have a [.bash_profile file] where the command is set up.
-Simple create one with touch ~/.bash_profile and run the install script again.
+Simply create one with touch ~/.bash_profile and run the install script again.

 #### Alternative method using brew
 Download npm and node using brew.
 See: [brew](http://brew.sh/)